Skip to content

 export PATH=/home/knight/.juliaup/bin:${PATH}

-export JULIA_DEPOT_PATH=/grand/catalyst/proj-shared/knight/polaris/julia/depot
+export JULIA_DEPOT_PATH=/eagle/catalyst/proj-shared/knight/polaris/julia/depot

 export JULIA_HDF5_PATH=$HDF5_DIR